IngramSpark Cover Dimensions Incorrect? Fix Template & Size Before Upload

 Fix This Now

-Your issue: IngramSpark Cover Dimensions Incorrect
+Your issue: IngramSpark Cover Dimensions Incorrect?
+Fix Template & Size Before Upload

 This is a cover-template issue.
 Confirm the exact template, spread dimensions, and spine dependency chain together before revising artwork placement.